If you’ve read my other Old Town kayak reviews, you know I love their boats. And the Sportsman 120 is no exception.

 Overall, the Sportsman 120 is a premium kayak with tons of fishing features.
 My only quibble is I would have liked gear tracks in the back as well.

-Who Is the Old Town Sportsman 120 for?
+Who Is This Old Town fishing Kayak for?

 As you may have guessed by now, the Sportsman 120 is a premium fishing kayak.